 To encourage student-faculty-staff interaction, the Dean of the College has set aside money to support these casual opportunities with students.
 We are continuing the employee/student meal programs.
 The objective is to bring faculty, administrators and students together in settings outside the classroom or office.
 Below are places where you may take students for coffee, a snack, or a meal.

-Hieber Café & Coop Snack Break
+Chobani at the Hieber Café & Coop Snack Break

-You and the student(s) will be able to charge up to $6 each for snacks at the O’Connor Campus Center or Hieber Café.
+You and the student(s) will be able to charge up to $6 each for snacks at the O’Connor Campus Center or Chobani at the Hieber Café.
 The faculty or staff member must accompany the student(s) through the line and sign for the charges at the register.
 This program may be utilized up to ten times during the fall semester.

 The Meal Program